karashiiro/abandoned-Kaleidoscope/README.md

 ## Development

 ### Windows
 On Windows, [MSYS2](https://www.msys2.org/) with `base-devel` and `mingw-w64-x86_64-toolchain` or similar is required for building the project, in addition to the Go toolchain.
+Be sure to use the appropriate terminal when building, or add the executable folders to your PATH.